ophub/kernel/kernel-config/README.md

-# Personalized Kernel Configuration Description
+# Kernel Personalized Configuration Guide

-During GitHub Actions cloud compilation, you can use the `kernel_config` parameter to specify a personalized kernel configuration.
-The configuration files (config-k.x) for each kernel version are named using the major version number (e.g. config-6.1).
-The usage can refer to the settings in [compile-release-general-kernel.yml](../.github/workflows/compile-release-general-kernel.yml):
+During cloud compilation using GitHub Actions, you can use the `kernel_config` parameter to specify personalized kernel configuration.
+The naming of the configuration files (config-k.x) of each kernel version uses the major version number (for example: config-6.1).
+You can refer to the settings in [compile-release-general-kernel.yml](../.github/workflows/compile-release-general-kernel.yml):

 ```yaml
 - name: Compile the kernel